kaimast/lsm-rs/README.md

 * *Bloom filters* for faster lookups

 ## Latest Version:
 The version on crates.io is quite outdated.
-It is recommended using the `main` git branch.
+It is recommended to use the `main` git branch.

 ## Supported Architectures:
 Currently, the code is only tested on Linux machines, but it should run on all systems supported by the rust compiler.